vignesh-pagadala/ctf-writeups/Incognito CTF 2022/WriteUp.md

 ![](https://github.com/vignesh-pagadala/ctf-writeups/blob/main/Incognito%20CTF%202022/Web/Web%20Challenge%201/Screenshot%20from%202022-04-23%2008-59-43.png)

 I immediately started scanning the page for an SQL injection vulnerability.
-Using sqlmap made this easier, but it was obvious that the input field was being filtered for SQL injection.
-So I tried typical filter-evasion techniques using encoded strings for the SQL OR and AND clauses.
-This approach worked, taking me to the next page with the flag.
+Using sqlmap made this easier, but this didn't work.
+The challenge description indicated the existence of leaked credentials of one of the forum members whose username was 'cool.hacker.8'.
+Trying out this username in HaveIBeenPwned showed a set of credentials in a leak from a CTF website in 2014.
+Searching for these credentials in previously released password dumps revealed a matching username-password combination, with the password 'coolhax'.
+Trying these credentials gives us the next flag.

 ![](https://github.com/vignesh-pagadala/ctf-writeups/blob/main/Incognito%20CTF%202022/Web/Web%20Challenge%202/Screenshot%20from%202022-04-23%2011-46-41.png)